pmiggs/Py-Refraction/README.md

 </kbd>
 <br/>
 <br/>
-This exercise is always tackled in the foundational lessons of ray optics.
+This topic is always tackled in the foundational lessons of ray optics.

 <h2>Programming Proper (WIP)</h2>
 The program is a straightforward application of Snell's Law: